PowerDNS/pdns/pdns/recursordist/README.md

 Authoritative Server, and dnsdist (a powerful DNS loadbalancer).
 The sources for the recursor are located in the `pdns/recursordist` subdirectory of the repository.

-To compile from a git checkout, install ragel, automake, autoconf, libtool and curl.
+To compile from a git checkout, install the dependencies above plus ragel, automake, autoconf, libtool, virtualenv and curl.
 Then run

 ```sh